Sweng-Group-4/sweng-group-4/README.md

 Download the sample animal images dataset [here](https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals/download?datasetVersionNumber=5).

-Unzip it, and move the downloaded /animals/animals/ to
+Unzip it, and move the downloaded folder to (the animals/animals/ nesting is necessary).

 ```
 sweng-group-4/public/